1985–86 Calgary Flames season: Playoffs

 The Flames began the 1986 Stanley Cup playoffs with a Smythe semi-final match-up against the Winnipeg Jets, the team that eliminated them in the first round the previous season.
 Calgary won the best-of-five series in three consecutive games, eliminating the Jets on a Lanny McDonald overtime goal in the third game.
 The victory set up a best-of-seven Smythe Division final against the two-time defending champion Edmonton Oilers who swept the Vancouver Canucks in the opening round.
 The Flames opened the series in Edmonton with a 4–1 victory, the first loss the Oilers had suffered on home ice in 18 playoff games.

 The two teams traded victories through the first six games, leading to a deciding seventh game in Edmonton.
 The Flames stepped out to an early 2–0 lead before the Oilers tied it.
 Disaster then struck Edmonton at the 5:14 mark of the third period.
 Oilers' rookie defenceman Steve Smith, attempting to play the puck from behind his own goal line, accidentally shot the puck off Oilers goaltender Grant Fuhr's skate and into his own net.
 As Smith collapsed to the ice in shock, the Flames celebrated the goal that was ultimately credited to Perry Berezan.
 He was the last Flame to touch the puck, though he was no longer on the ice when it went in.
 The Oilers were unable to come back, losing the game, 3–2, series, 4–3, and ending their hopes of winning a third consecutive Stanley Cup.
 Smith's blunder remains one of the most legendary errors in NHL history.

 The Campbell Conference Final against the St. Louis Blues was also a back and forth affair in which the Flames take a 3–2 series lead into the sixth game in St. Louis.
 Calgary led the sixth game 5–2 with 12 minutes to play before three quick goals by the Blues sent the game into overtime.
 Doug Wickenheiser scored to win the game for the Blues.
 The comeback came to be known as the Monday Night Miracle in St. Louis.
 The Flames rebounded in game seven, winning 2–1 to claim the first Clarence S. Campbell Bowl in franchise history as Campbell Conference champions.
-The victory also sent the Flames to their first Stanley Cup final.
+The victory also sent the Flames to their first Stanley Cup Finals.
 It was the first time a team representing the city played in the final since the Calgary Tigers lost to the Montreal Canadiens in the 1924 Stanley Cup Finals.